 Focusing on desktops rather than servers specifically in the context of a private cloud will help to push the concept of service delivery to the forefront of the discussion.
 Any migration to the cloud should have a focus on the services required and the best way to deliver those services.
 Business enablement should hold as much, or more, weight than ROI.
 The same holds true when discussing virtual desktops.

 Most virtual desktop infrastructure (VDI) discussions start with a list of value propositions and then focus on ROI.
 The reality is typically far from that.
 ROI can be hard to show or can require long terms to mature with VDI.
 VDI and the technologies that surround it offer business enablement and benefits such as flexibility, security, portability and recovery, all of which typically far exceed the ROI.
-In many cases, a VDI architecture will cost more but provide enhancements above and beyond what traditional desktop environment provides.Joe is the founder of Define the Cloud and a Technical Solutions Architect at a large Systems Integrator.
-Joe's background in IT and electronics goes back 12 years over a broad range of disciplines starting in Server/Network administration (Novell networks that is.) ...
+In many cases, a VDI architecture will cost more but provide enhancements above and beyond what traditional desktop environment provides.Joe Onisick is the founder of Define the Cloud and a principal engineer for Cisco's INSBU.
+Onisick has 17 years of IT experience spanning a broad range of disciplines, starting with server and network administration.
+From 2000-2005, Onisick was a US Marine, where he served in ...
 View Full Bio